abhishekmalvadkar/refactoring/Refactoring legacy code - Part 1 By Jov Mit.md

 - Once you thing all good always commit that moment code love 💕
 - Always use refactoring provided by Intelij because it's safe Refactoring and 99.9 % it's safe but when working with legacy code then give extra care when Refactoring because you don't know what will happen 🤞
 - Always promote feature Envy means if the logic is associated with objct state then move that logic inside object class itself , example isActive() so you will have user.isActive() call 💕
+- Another example of feature Envy is isFeatureEnabled()
+-